Key takeaways:

 Wrike is designed to make project management and collaborative work easier and more efficient across different departments, from creative and marketing teams to VPs and finance.

-(For instance, when the creative team at Sony Pictures Television uses Wrike, it takes 40% less time to deliver projects and people send 90% fewer emails.
-And the Fitbit team has saved 400 hours a year in meetings by using Wrike for feedback and reviews.)
+For example, when the creative team at Sony Pictures Television uses Wrike, it takes 40% less time to deliver projects, and people send 90% fewer emails.
+The Fitbit team has saved 400 hours a year in meetings by using Wrike for feedback and reviews.

 3 key features of Wrike that creative teams love